blakeembrey/writing/contents/articles/improve-dev-tools-console-workflow/index.md

 template: article.jade
 ---

-*This article is meant as an introduction to some of the features of the JavaScript console and debugger.
+*This article is meant as an introduction to some of the features of the JavaScript console.
 It is not all encompassing, but I will try to cover all the features I find myself using and others that I could not live without.
 All the features mentioned will be tailored to the Chrome Dev Tools, but I will try to mention any differences with other modern browsers.*

 ## Accessing the dev tools